Portage Lakes, Ohio

 Portage Lakes is a census-designated place in Summit County, Ohio, United States.
 The population was 6,407 at the 2020 census.
 A suburb directly south of Akron, the community takes its name from the encompassing Portage Lakes.

 Portage Lakes is a part of Coventry Township.
 The community includes Portage Lakes State Park, which features boatramps and seasonal beach swimming.
-Portage Lakes is part of the Akron metropolitan area.
+Portage Lakes is part of the Akron metropolitan area and is notable as the birthplace of Rockabilly musician Bill Allen (musician).

 Geography

 According to the United States Census Bureau, the CDP has a total area of 8.2 sqmi, of which 6.6 sqmi is land and 1.6 sqmi (19.49%) is water.

 At the 2000 census, Portage Lakes included portions of Coventry and Franklin townships.
 On 1 January 2005, all of Franklin Township was merged into the village of New Franklin; as a result, the CDP's Franklin Township portion is now entirely within New Franklin.
 Therefore, the CDP today consists of territory only in Coventry Township, as CDPs are located only in unincorporated areas.